How to cope with declining US Dollar and rising Peso?

 Inquire with your bank regarding their policy on foreign exchange transactions and forward contracts.
 The Development Bank of the Philippines (DBP), for one, has a hedging facility exclusively offered to OFWs.

-Those who wish or have the need to retain dollars should place their dollar holdings in high-yielding investments to offset the value lost as the dollar depreciates.
+If you wish or have the need to retain dollars, then better place your dollar holdings in high-yielding investments to offset the value lost as the dollar depreciates.
 Investment banks such as HSBC, JP Morgan, and AIG, among others, offer Global Equity and Emerging Markets Equity Funds that yield above-average returns, sometimes reaching 30-60% return per year.

-Inquire with them how you can place money in their investment offerings.
-Do note, however, that since these funds are invested in equities, the risk is also high.
-Assess yourself first if you have the appropriate risk tolerance before investing in these high-yield, high-risk investments.
+Inquire with them how you can place dollar investments in these offerings.
+Do note, however, that since some funds will be invested in equities, there is a risk of capital loss.
+Assess if you have the appropriate risk tolerance before investing in these high-yield, high-risk investments.

 If you have no way of purchasing and acquiring actual gold, an alternative would be to invest in companies that deal with gold and precious metals.
 In the Philippines, gold mining companies such as Philex Mining Corporation (Stock Code: PX) and Lepanto Consolidated Mining Company A (Stock Code: LC) are currently rallying because of the surge in gold prices.

-The US dollar is further expected to fall this year and, as a wise investor, you should be proactive in dealing with it.
+The US dollar is further expected to fall and, as a wise investor, you should be proactive in dealing with it.

 Do you have your own ways of dealing with the falling dollar?
-Share it to us!
+Post a comment below and share it to us!